christianalfoni/impact/docs/deep-dive/stores.md

 }
 ```

-Export a hook and a provider if it it depends on props or parent stores:
+Export a hook and optionally a provider if it it depends on props or parent stores:

 ```ts
 import { signal, Signal, useStore, createStoreProvider } from "impact-react";